 You might also be able to use an unsecured personal loan to purchase a boat.
 In this case, you won’t have to provide collateral.
 However, an unsecured loan will likely come with higher interest rates compared to a secured boat loan.

-Here are several lenders that offer boat loans.
+Here are several lenders that offer some of the best boat loans.
 Each of them offers loans for new boats as well as refinancing.
 Note that LightStream is a Credible partner, while the other lenders are not.

 |Lender||Fixed rates (APR)||Loan amounts||Loan terms||Collateral required?||Type of boats permitted|